NilAtabey/Data-Analysis-on-Amazon-Books/README.md

 # Data-Analysis-on-Amazon-Books

-This is the public repository for the Data Management and Analysis Unit 2 Project.
+This is the public repository for the project that we presented for our Data Management and Analysis Unit 2 class in the BSc in Applied Computer Science and Artificial Intelligence at the University of Rome - Sapienza.

 ## Authors